Frequently Asked QuestionsCalifornia Views Photo Archives:

 A Monterey Peninsula resident for over 60 years, photo archivist / Photo Historian

 Mr. Hathaway has been collecting and preserving the visual history of the Monterey Bay area for over 45 years.

 Do you have a photo catalog?

-What if I can't find a photo of what I'm looking for on this site?
+I can't find a photo of the subject I'm looking for on this site?